gitfarrah/gitfarrah/README.md

 # Hi there 👋, I'm Farrah Abdelrahman

 I'm a senior computer science student with a passion for coding and learning new technologies, eagerly looking forward to the opportunities and experiences the future holds .
-Currently studing at MIU , I'm excited to explore the diverse landscape of computer science and develop my skills.
+Currently studing at MIU, I'm excited to explore the diverse landscape of computer science and develop my skills.

 # About Me